NRCHKB/NRCHKB.github.io/content/wiki/service/lightbulb/index.md

 }
 ```

-If `{"On":true}` is sent without a brightness payload, HomeKit will return to the last set brightness on the device.
+If `{"On": true}` is sent without a brightness payload, HomeKit will return to the last set brightness on the device.
 In this example, there are 2 functions.
 The `Brightness to HomeKit` function translates an integer number range 1-100 into a proper payload for the HomeKit node.
 The `Brightness to Integer` function node translates the output of the HomeKit node back into an integer level 0-100 where 0 is "off".
-Additionally, the `Brightness to Integer` node saves the previously used brightness value (as a context variable) to pass on in the case that HomeKit sends `{"On":true}` without any `Brightness` value.
+Additionally, the `Brightness to Integer` node saves the previously used brightness value (as a context variable) to pass on in the case that HomeKit sends `{"On": true}` without any `Brightness` value.

 ![screen shot 2019-03-05 at 11 48 05 am](https://user-images.githubusercontent.com/38265886/53825719-8b598c00-3f3c-11e9-815d-81d18e538493.png)